Customizing an Agent

 // ...
 20+ more configuration calls

-.Build();- Configuration duplication across multiple agents - You have to repeat this everywhere:
+.BuildAsync();- Configuration duplication across multiple agents - You have to repeat this everywhere:

 // If you have 10 agents with common config, all this is duplicated 10 times!

-var agent2 = new AgentBuilder()
+var agent2 = await new AgentBuilder()

 .WithProvider("openai", "gpt-4o") // Repeated!

-.WithSystemInstructions("You are helpful finance assistant") // Repeated!
+.WithInstructions("You are helpful finance assistant") // Repeated!

 .WithServiceProvider(services) // Repeated!